1. Output information

 - the Department for Business, Energy and Industrial Strategy (BEIS) uses BERD data to assess policy impact and inform debate; R&D data underpin their assessments of UK R&D performance as well as international work in the field

-- the Welsh Government (WG) and the Scottish Government (SG) use BERD data as an important indicator for measuring the performance of their respective economies within the UK, as well as to monitor and develop R&D policies that seek to increase R&D investment
+- the Welsh Government (WG), the Scottish Government (SG) and the Northern Ireland Executive use BERD data as an important indicator for measuring the performance of their respective economies within the UK, as well as to monitor and develop R&D policies that seek to increase R&D investment

 How we collect the data